nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/fragment_growing.rst

 c. **Prepare ligands**

-    - Select all enumerated ligands by clicking on the ``enumerate_1`` group
-    - Click on ``Tasks`` and search for ``LigPrep``
+Select all enumerated ligands by clicking on the ``enumerate_1`` group, then click on ``Tasks`` and search for ``LigPrep``.
-    - Run LigPrep making sure you use selected structures from the project table and generate at most 2 stereoisomers per ligand (otherwise it will return a lot of structures)
+Run LigPrep using the following options (otherwise it will return a lot of structures):

+    - use selected structures from the project table
+    - generate at most 2 stereoisomers per ligand
+    - do not change the ionisation state

 .. image:: ../img/fragment_growing_tutorial_2c.png
   :width: 400